Sied-Hamid/tesbury-retail-sales-project/README.md

 # 📌 Project Overview

-This project analyses UK retail sales performance for Tesbury, using anonymised and synthetic transactional data structured to reflect real-world UK retail operations.
+This project analyses UK retail sales performance for Tesbury, using transactional data structured to reflect real-world UK retail operations.

 The analysis focuses on evaluating sales performance, product efficiency, store and city performance, pricing effectiveness, promotion impact, and time-based revenue trends, with the objective of producing actionable, business-oriented insights.